kamek-pf/tftools/README.md

 The only requirement is that for each input file, there's a corresponding XML file with the same name. \
 For instance, `input1.jpg` should have a `input1.xml` in the same directory. \
-Check `tftools pascal-voc --help` for more options.
+Check `tftools prepare pascal-voc --help` for more options.

 ## Technical details